tldr-pages/tldr/pages/common/middleman.md

 `middleman server -p "{{port}}"`

-- Build your project to prepare to deploy:
+- Build the project in the current directory to prepare for deployment:

 `bundle exec middleman build`

-- Deploy your Middleman project:
+- Deploy the Middleman project in the current directory:

 `middleman deploy`